VumbhoniMnisi/VumbhoniMnisi.github.io/Reflections.md

 Record a mock interview video introducing myself and embed it so that portential employers visiting my portfolio can watch it directly on my page.

 ### Action
-I recorded my mock interview using my phone's camera and microphone.
+I recorded my mock interview introducing myself using my phone's camera and microphone.
 I named the file `mock-interview.mp4`.
 I uploaded the video to my GitHub repository, then used the HTML `<video>` tag with the correct source path to embed it.
 I also added `controls` attribute so viewers can play, pause, and adjust volume.

 ### Result
 The video now plays successfully on my GitHub Pages site portfolio.